Pingkachu/BookScraper/README.md

 On first hand, go on https://www.python.org/downloads/, choose you operating system (Mac, Windows, Linux...) and click on the download button to install python on your computer.

 Download the project on your computer.
 Click on "Code" in green, then choose "Download ZIP".
-Extract it where you want, here for the example we will take the Documetns directory.
+Extract it where you want, here for the example we will take the Documents directory.

 Then launch a terminal and go where you save the project

 ```bash
 cd Documents/BookScraper-main
 ```
-The requirements.txt file should list all Python librairies that you need for the project.
+The requirements.txt file should list all Python libraries that you need for the project.
 They will be installed by using

 ```bash
 pip install -r requirements.txt